davidnoq/Foodcraft/sprint3.md

 `recipes`: Stores recipe data, including the recipe name, ingredients,etc.

-`users`: Stores user data as the username and password hash, as well as an array for recipe IDs.
+`users`: Stores user data as the username and password hash.
 ## Testing
 Automated tests can be run using the `go test` command.
 Tests are located in the main_test.go file and cover both REST API handlers and authentication middleware.
 ## Bugs